Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/index.md

 By inheriting from `Endpoint<SignInRequest, SignInResponse>`, the compiler automatically enforces the correct signature on the entry point method.
 This is very convenient as it helps avoid potential mistakes and also makes the structure of the application more consistent.

-However, even though the `SignInEndpoint` fits perfectly in this design, not all endpoints are necessarily going to have a request and a response.
-For example, an analogous `SignUpEndpoint` will likely just return a status code and not include a response body, while `SignOutEndpoint` won't even need a specific request either.
+However, even though the `SignInEndpoint` fits perfectly in this design, not all endpoints are necessarily going to have both request and response models.
+For example, an analogous `SignUpEndpoint` will likely just return a status code without any response body, while `SignOutEndpoint` won't expect any request data either.

 In order to properly accommodate endpoints like that, we could try to extend our model by adding a few additional generic type overloads: